KronoZed/crypto-signal/README.md

 - New indicator Sqzmon - Squeeze Momentum Indicator
 - New option to customize ichimoku strategies and added chikou span
 - New indicator siiv (Signed Increase In Volume) It is a slightly revised version of iiv.
 It shows the direction of price chage also.
+- New indicator and informant PSAR (Parabolic Stop And Reverse) added
+- Volume added in the charts below candlestick figure
+- PSAR added into the candlestick chart to show the trend

 ## Installing And Running